 change its makeup in a year and all members must shoot the same type of

-- In the individual competition an archer can shoot up to six scores (for a team), and the best three of six scores count.
+- In the individual competition an archer can shoot any number scores, and the best three scores count.

 - A solo archer can shoot as an individual, however, it will still necessary to set up a team.
 One archer calls her solo team 'MeByMyself'.

 - "Longbow" means English longbow, a precisely defined bow-type: no arrow shelf, horn nocks, wooden arrows, etc. American flat bows, horse bows etc. should register as 'barebows'.

 - Just enroll as a records officer and enter scores.
 The 70m Internet League software will determine if a team is a Club Team or a Named Team, individual and team rankings, etc.

 - An archer can be a member of more than one team, but only their highest best of three score will be considered in the individual competition.